Der DVGW vor Ort

 DVGW has always been firmly anchored in Europe and the world, and attaches great importance to its international commitment - be it in the field of standardization, research, know-how transfer or communication.
-Find out everything about our partners, projects and perspectives.
+Find out everything about our international memberships.

 CEOCOR is an international scientific non-profit association.